 Per Florida Statute 1011.685, a school district that meets the maximum class size requirement may use the class size categorical funds for any lawful operating expenditure.
 The District continues to use flexible Class Size Reduction funding in the amount of \$4.8 million to offset the incremental cost of the instructional salary increases funded from Class Size Reduction in fiscal years 2005-2006, 2006-2007, and 2007-2008.

-For fiscal year 2016-2017, the Superintendent is recommending that the District use flexible Class Size Reduction funds to continue the following initiatives at the school level:
+For fiscal year 2017-2018, the Superintendent is recommending that the District make the following changes in the use of flexible Class Size Reduction funds at the school level:

-Continuation of CSR - Instructional Coaches - Project 4104
+Discontinuation of CSR - Instructional Coaches - Project 4104